ArtFXDev/Prism/README.md

 # Prism Pipeline

-This is the official repository of the Prism Pipeline.
+This is a fork of the Prism Pipeline.

 Prism automates and simplifies the workflow of animation and VFX projects.